ouspg/SoftwareHardwareSec/README.md

 <!-- <details><summary>Details (Click to collapse!)</summary> -->

-As described earlier, you have to pass Moodle exams to pass the course.
+As described earlier, you have to lectures (or do their respective exams) to pass the course.
 You can have higher grades by doing lab work.

 You can get up to 5 points in each lab (A total of 35 points).